Success Statistics Tell the Truth

 EFL Curriculum Overview

-hristendom College’s Education for Life Course is split into two sections: Freshman/Sophomore Year courses (CCOL 101) and Junior/Senior Year courses (CCOL 301), each worth one credit and required for graduation.
+Christendom College’s Education for a Lifetime Course is split into two sections: Freshman/Sophomore Year courses (CCOL 101) and Junior/Senior Year courses (CCOL 301), each worth one credit and required for graduation.

 During the CCOL 101 course, students become proficient in: